 iv) What is the nature of the flywheel?

 The flywheel’s weight and location determine the intensity of your workouts, comfort, and stability of the recumbent bike.
 Flywheels on stationary bikes for seniors come in a variety of sizes and weights.
 They could weigh as little as 17.7 kilograms or as much as 38 kilograms (17.2 kilograms).

 Manufacturers normally make them heavy so that when a user pedals, there is a lot of resistance.

-You must pedal harder with heavier flywheels to overcome the weight or resistance provided by the flywheel.
+It would be best if you pedaled harder with heavier flywheels to overcome the weight or resistance provided by the flywheel.
 If you’re just getting started, recumbent bikes with lighter flywheels may be a good choice.
 You should be aware, however, that these bikes can be shaky and jerky.

 v) Are you opting for a Magnetic or an Electric Recumbent Bike?